divyanshusahu/my-website/content/blogs/understanding-apache-lucene-part-1.md

 - **Tokenized**: broken into terms via Analyzer
 - **Stored**: original value retrievable in search results
 - **DocValues**: column-oriented storage for sorting, faceting, aggregations
-- **TermVectors**: per-document postings for highlighting or “more like this”
+- **TermVectors**: per-document postings for highlighting or "more like this"

 ---